satellite-image-deep-learning/techniques/README.md

 * [Reconstructing 3D buildings from aerial LiDAR with Mask R-CNN](https://medium.com/geoai/reconstructing-3d-buildings-from-aerial-lidar-with-ai-details-6a81cb3079c0)
 * [ResDepth](https://github.com/stuckerc/ResDepth) -> A Deep Prior For 3D Reconstruction From High-resolution Satellite Images
 * [overhead-geopose-challenge](https://www.drivendata.org/competitions/78/overhead-geopose-challenge/) -> competition to build computer vision algorithms that can effectively model the height and pose of ground objects for monocular satellite images taken from oblique angles.
 Blog post [MEET THE WINNERS OF THE OVERHEAD GEOPOSE CHALLENGE](https://www.drivendata.co/blog/overhead-geopose-challenge-winners/)
+* [cars](https://github.com/CNES/cars) -> a dedicated and open source 3D tool to produce Digital Surface Models from satellite imaging by photogrammetry.
+This Multiview stereo pipeline is intended for massive DSM production with a robust and performant design

 ## Thermal Infrared
 * [The World Needs (a lot) More Thermal Infrared Data from Space](https://towardsdatascience.com/the-world-needs-a-lot-more-thermal-infrared-data-from-space-dbbba389be8a)